You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 What they have to lose.

-They have to they have to lose political power.
+They have to lose political power.

 It is the achievement of political power that enables them to carry forth with all of this.